MISP/misp-modules/documentation/mkdocs/index.md

 ### Expansion Modules
 * [Abuse IPDB](https://misp.github.io/misp-modules/expansion/#abuse-ipdb) - AbuseIPDB MISP expansion module
+* [ANYRUN Sandbox Submit](https://misp.github.io/misp-modules/expansion/#anyrun-sandbox-submit) - A module designed to submit URLs or files to the ANY.RUN Sandbox for analysis and return the unique analysis link and ID.
 * [OSINT DigitalSide](https://misp.github.io/misp-modules/expansion/#osint-digitalside) - On demand query API for OSINT.digitalside.it project.
 * [APIVoid](https://misp.github.io/misp-modules/expansion/#apivoid) - Module to query APIVoid with some domain attributes.
 * [AssemblyLine Query](https://misp.github.io/misp-modules/expansion/#assemblyline-query) - A module tu query the AssemblyLine API with a submission ID to get the submission report and parse it.